Brain surgery is an operation to treat problems in the brain and surrounding structures.

 - If you have been drinking a lot of alcohol

-- If you take aspirin or anti-inflammatory drugs such as ibuprofen
+- If you take aspirin or anti-inflammatory medicines such as ibuprofen

-- If you have allergies or reactions to medications or iodine
+- If you have allergies or reactions to medicines or iodine

 During the days before the surgery:

-- You may be asked to stop taking aspirin, ibuprofen, warfarin (Coumadin), and any other medicines that make it hard for your blood to clot.
+- You may be asked to temporarily stop taking aspirin, ibuprofen, warfarin (Coumadin), apixaban (Eliquis), and any other blood thinning medicines.

 - Try to stop smoking.
 Smoking can slow healing after your operation.
 Ask your doctor for help.

-- Your doctor or nurse may ask you to wash your hair with a special shampoo the night before surgery.
+- Your surgeon or nurse may ask you to wash your hair with a special shampoo the night before surgery.

 On the day of the surgery: